+Buildings

+Plant and equipment

+Other fixed assets

-• Buildings 30 - 40 years
+30 - 40 years

-• Plant and equipment 10 - 30 years
+10 - 30 years

-• Other fixed assets 3 - 10 years
+3 - 10 years

 Land and assets under construction are not depreciated.
 When assets under construction are ready for its intended use, they are transferred to the relevant category and depreciation starts.
 All other P,P&E items are depreciated over their estimated useful live to the asset's residual value.